billthefarmer/diary/data/help.md

 ## Editing
 In markdown mode the floating **Edit** button allows editing entries.
-The **Done** button restores the formatted view.
-You may copy this text and paste in into another page if you don't want it here.
+The **Accept** button restores the formatted view.
+You may cut and paste this text into another page if you don't want it here.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows entries